realmtai/chrome-FBMessenger-Enhancement/README.md

 chrome extension that enhance FBMessenger UI, in this case super mini mode!

 # Additional note
-Feel free to shot me a poll request :)
+Feel free to shot me a pull request :)